fluidmindapp/fluidmindapp.github.io/_posts/2024-03-06-the-early-days-of-fluidmind-and-euthymia-technologies.md

 ### Trust in FluidMind

-FluidMind solves the first component: *Have many people answer these questions*.
+FluidMind solves the first component: _Have many people answer these questions_.
 The next two components are way off in the future, but I will say this: it's going to take a lot of effort to build the trust necessary to convince people to let my company collect their mental health data, even if it's fully anonymized.
-Right now, **<span style="color: #3366ff;">I do not collect that data at all</span>**.
-FluidMind encrypts all your results and stores them locally to your phone - **<span style="color: #3366ff;">none of it is put on external servers</span>**.
+Right now, **<span style="color: #9733ff;">I do not collect that data at all</span>**.
+FluidMind encrypts all your results and stores them locally to your phone - **<span style="color: #9733ff;">none of it is put on external servers</span>**.

 It might even be possible that this day of full trust may never come.
 But if that's the case, then I hope in the meantime I can build something that people love to use regardless of the reason I started it.

 But FluidMind does more than just give you an indication to your potential symptoms and disorders, it will track your scores through time.
 Over the weeks of using the app on a daily basis, your results will evolve, and you can watch those fluctuations to keep track of your mental health.
-That's why I put the word *fluid* in FluidMind.
+That's why I put the word _fluid_ in FluidMind.
 Your mental health is not just composed of some rigid symptoms - your symptoms evolve and flow through time.

 ### So where does the company come into the picture?

 Can't you publish an app without a business?
 Nope!
 Not if you're going to make money off of it, which I plan to using ads.
 So, I started Euthymia Technologies.

 And as I've been working on the app, my vision for the company is growing.
-I didn't call it "Euthymia Technology", I used the word *Technologies* (plural) because I believe that we can build more than just an app.
+I didn't call it "Euthymia Technology", I used the word _Technologies_ (plural) because I believe that we can build more than just an app.
 FluidMind is just the starting point.
 I imagine a future where Euthymia Technologies makes major contributions to alleviating the suffering that is felt across the world from mental illness.
-So I've made it the company's mission to make sure **<span style="color: #3366ff;">every person with mental illness experiences at least one euthymia (a period of normal, healthy functioning of the mind) in their lifetime</span>**.
+So I've made it the company's mission to make sure **<span style="color: #9733ff;">every person with mental illness experiences at least one euthymia (a period of normal, healthy functioning of the mind) in their lifetime</span>**.

 Just as with the app, I thought, "I can build that company."